worldmaking/digm5010/steering.md

 So far there is only a kind of primal, almost physical intelligence.
 How can we introduce a higher level of intelligence -- perhaps the "action selection" suggested by Reynolds, or something else?

 - We can add a social behaviour -- perhaps neighbors like to become the same hue, while loners randomize their hue more.
 Perhaps the weights of cohesion, alignment and avoidance vary with the hue?
+- Can we bring out some of the behaviours we saw in "The Wisdom of Crowds", like contagions?
+- Can we have variable populations -- predators eating, or obstacles/boundaries destroying, mates birthing, etc.
 - Reynolds talks near the end of the paper about prioritizing different forces at different times.
 This could be somewhat randomized, or could be the beginning of action selection intelligence.
-We could, for example, adapt our turtle-program system to the selection of different actions over time, perhaps setting different force weights or enabling and disabling seek/flee/etc. behaviours.
+We could, for example, set different force weights or enable/disable seek/flee/etc. behaviours.

-- What about the Braitenberg Vehicles -- can any of those ideas be incorporated here?
+What about the Braitenberg Vehicles -- can any of those ideas be incorporated here?

 ## Vehicles